jsjoeio/joeprevite.com/src/data/posts/2025-04-18-tiny-experiments.md

 Quick disclaimer: this isn’t a sponsored post or affiliate plug.
 That said, I am biased—I’ve been a longtime fan of Anne-Laure’s writing since her work at Ness Labs first made waves in my indiehacker circles on Twitter many years ago.

 ## Core Themes
 Summarizing an entire book can be challenging.
 Instead, I want to share a few core themes that stood out to me as I revisited my notes and highlights.
-For each theme, I’ll include a sentence or two from the book along with my personal reflection and what that stood out to me.
+For each theme, I’ll include a sentence or two from the book along with my personal reflection and why that stood out to me.
 Hopefully this will give you just enough of a taste of the book for you to pick up your own copy.

 And if you do, let me know!
 Books are more fun when they're read and discussed amongst friends :)